Filter Results By:

 product

-Switch Device for PCI Express
+CPS-8910 , Switch Device for PCI Express

-The Switch Device for PCI Express provides two PCI Express upstream ports and eight downstream ports.
-You can connect the downstream ports to external devices, such as a Software Defined Radio Reconfigurable Device, to create large multichannel, multiple input, multiple output (MIMO) systems.
-You can also connect multiple Switch Devices for PCIe to a single PXI Express chassis to create large MIMO systems with a Software Defined Radio Reconfigurable Device.
+PCI Express, Cabled Switch Device—The CPS‑8910 is designed for large multiple-input, multiple output (MIMO) expansion configurations and system control on the PXI platform or software defined radio devices.
+The CPS‑8910 provides two PCI Express upstream ports and eight downstream ports for seamless system expansion.
+You can connect the downstream ports to external devices, such as a Software Defined Radio Reconfigurable Device, to create large multichannel MIMO systems.
+You also can connect multiple CPS‑8910 switch boxes to a single PXI Express chassis to create massive MIMO systems with a Software Defined Radio Reconfigurable Device.
+The large data throughput capacity makes the CPS‑8910 an ideal data aggregator for massive MIMO systems.
+You can use the CPS‑8910 with copper or fiber-optic cables.

 -